 For more information about this have a look our video on using Hammer Fixings.

-Screw Points or Tips
+Types of Screw Points or Tips

 The point of the screw is the tip which first enters the material being screwed.
-There is a huge range of screws tips available, all with different characteristics.
+There is a huge range of types of screws tips available, all with different characteristics.
 To make it easier to understand we have grouped them in to 3 main categories below.

 These are screws that create their own thread in the material that is being drilled by pushing into it, rather than “drilling” in to it.
 The often require a pilot hole, but sometimes you don’t have to have one.
 They are called Tapping Screws in North America.